starcitizen-lug/knowledge-base/wiki/Sticks,-Throttles,-&-Pedals.md

 {: .tip }
 > Enable hidraw access to your Virpil devices
-> Create a text file in `/etc/udev/rules.d` named `40-starcitizen-joystick-uaccess.rules` with the following content:
-> ```
-> # Set the "uaccess" tag for raw HID access for Virpil Devices in wine
-> KERNEL=="hidraw*", ATTRS{idVendor}=="3344", ATTRS{idProduct}=="*", MODE="0660", TAG+="uaccess"
-> ```
+> Run the [LUG Helper](/Tips-and-Tricks#how-to-run-the-lug-helper), select the `Maintenance and Troubleshooting` menu, then choose `Create joystick hidraw rules`.

 {: .important-title }
 > After adding the udev rule
 >
-> Unplug and replug your device.
-The event joystick device may still show in the wine joystick control panel and will need to be disabled so that only the raw hid device is presented to the game.
-Follow the instructions in [Accessing Wine Game Controllers Settings](#accessing-wine-game-controllers-settings), select the non-hidraw device(s), and click the Disable button.
+> Unplug and replug your device

 ## ThrustMaster Devices

 {: .tip }
 > Enable hidraw access to your ThrustMaster devices
-> Create a text file in `/etc/udev/rules.d` named `40-starcitizen-joystick-uaccess.rules` with the following content:
-> ```
-> # Set the "uaccess" tag for raw HID access for ThrustMaster Devices in wine
-> KERNEL=="hidraw*", ATTRS{idVendor}=="044f", ATTRS{idProduct}=="*", MODE="0660", TAG+="uaccess"
-> ```
+> Run the [LUG Helper](/Tips-and-Tricks#how-to-run-the-lug-helper), select the `Maintenance and Troubleshooting` menu, then choose `Create joystick hidraw rules`.

 {: .important-title }
 > After adding the udev rule
 >
-> Unplug and replug your device.
-The event joystick device may still show in the wine joystick control panel and will need to be disabled so that only the raw hid device is presented to the game.
-Follow the instructions in [Accessing Wine Game Controllers Settings](#accessing-wine-game-controllers-settings), select your device(s), and click the Disable button.
+> Unplug and replug your device

 ### Thrustmaster T-16000